 Or, at least how to take the proper precautions when securing cargo to your car.
 According to AAA, you should make sure that everything is properly “tied down with rope, netting, or straps, and that larger objects are secured directly to the vehicle.”
 They also suggest covering the entire load with a tarp to help secure items from possibly flying off while in motion.

 If you’re using a cargo carrier, the load ⏤ and weight ⏤ should be distributed evenly across the box.
 Heavier items should go inside the car, not on top.
 “From a safety standpoint, you’d want the cargo as low as possible,” Miller says.
 “Keep the free weights inside the vehicle, pack the clothing on top.”
 Thule also notes: “With a load on the roof, the vehicle’s driving characteristics, its braking performance and its sensitivity to side-winds may change.”
-Be more attentive when behind the wheel.
+The explanation for this is simple: With heavier items on top, your center of gravity is higher, making turns more dangerous due to centrifugal force.
+It also exposes your rack and roof the greater stress and potential damage.

 And finally, regardless of whether you’re helping a buddy move a mattress or are taking your collection of rare porcelain ballerina figurines to the park, check the load before you pull away.
 Then check it again.
 Make sure it’s tightly secured and your cargo box is locked.
 And if you want to play it safe, do as Thule suggests: “Check it after a short distance, and thereafter at suitable intervals.”